metacosm/jcrestapi-angular-demo/README.md

+# jcrestapi-angular-demo

-# A simple AngularJS application demoing how to use the Jahia REST API
+This project provides a simple AngularJS showing how to use the jcrestapi project, Jahia's new JCR-over-REST API.